Table of Contents:

-When done right, it makes training more successful as it makes learning more fun, more engaging, more immersive and more practical.
-Besides, it also provides a safe environment for learners to face challenges that they would face in real-life situations.
-Gamification makes learning difficult concepts easy and fun by allowing learners to exercise their skills in virtual settings before practicing them in real-time situations.
+When done right, it makes training more successful as it makes learning more fun, more engaging, more immersive, and more practical.
+Besides, it also provides a safe environment for learners to face challenges that they would face in real-life situations, all enhanced by effective gamification solutions.

-So why should you adopt gamification at work?
+So why should you adopt gamification solutions at work?
 Ask your employees what is it that motivates them the most and chances are that they will say rewards and recognition.
 It stands to reason that motivation must be part of any training, and gamification helps to achieve just that.
 Besides, gamification also stimulates collaboration and in the long-term brings out required behavioral change and improves performance.

 To apply game mechanics to enterprise settings, it is important to first design game-based concepts and maps them to the learning and gamification objectives.
 It is equally important to create learning portals that integrate the best of microlearning techniques, social learning, and customizable learning paths.

 The Gamification 2020 report by Gartner makes some interesting predictions on gamification and the impact it will have on the following factors: